Toss the Caber! It’s the Scottish Highland Games

 The biggest event in the Scottish Highland Games calendar takes place in the very location where King Malcolm III first set up the competition for his royal messenger.
 A hill race takes place today, drawing competitors from all over the UK and Europe.
 The Braemar Gathering attracts thousands of spectators every year, often including the Queen and Prince Charles.
 You can expect a sea of kilts; bagpipes and drums in profusion; our very best highland dancers and of course a wee dram of whisky.
 It really is the most Scottish event you can attend.

-If you are visiting Scotland during the first Saturday in September, we can include a trip to the mighty Braemar Gathering in your itinerary.
+If you are visiting Scotland during the first Saturday in September, check out our 7 Day West Coast Islands & Braemar Gathering Tour.
 Alternatively, request a Highland games event as part of your Custom Tour.
 In recent years we have visited the Luss Highland Games near the bonnie banks of Loch Lomond; the Gordon Castle Highland Games (yes another fabulous castle venue!) and the Isle of Skye Highland Games situated at Sron a’Mill which translates to ‘The Lump’.
 Don’t worry, this naturally formed amphitheatre is much more appealing that it sounds.